ann-kilzer/blockchain-stamp-rally/README.md

 5. Look for the contract address `[Contract 0xabcd...
 Created]` and click on it to view the contract page.
 6. Copy the contract address to a safe place.
 You'll need it to set up stamps, and to give to your players

+### Running a command

+1. Make sure you are on the "Deploy and Run Transactions" tab

 # Blockchain Stamp Rally